 Boaters will listen when another boater talks about an amazing harbor or warns about a place to avoid.
 The boating community is a marina’s most valuable sales team, and that’s why they need to be turned from being just customers to being advocating champions.
 If customers are nurtured, rewarded and encouraged, they will become effective ambassadors who will bring new business.
 This session looks at a variety of inexpensive programs to start at marinas today that will turn good customers into partners, and great customers into champions.

-1:45 – 3:45 pm The True Cost of Marina/Boatyard Insurance: What to Know About Policies and the Process for Underwriting, Liability Assessments and Claims
+1:45 – 3:45 pm The True Cost of Marina/Boatyard Insurance: What to Know About Policies and the Process for Underwriting, Liability, Assessment and Claims

 Daniel K Rutherford, IAMI-CMI, LPI, Director of Claims and Risk Management, Maritime Program Group